This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Parabens and Phthalates in Cleansers

-Both can lead to skin irritation and long-term health risks.
+Both can trigger skin irritation and allergic reactions.

 Heavy Fragrances and Dyes in Cleansers